 - This position will be part of an on-call rotation.

-- Must have adequate computer skills to monitor building automation system and to respond to alarms generated by the software.
+- Must have adequate computer skills to monitor building automation systems and to respond to alarms generated by the software.

 Knowledge, Skills, and Abilities

-Expert skills.
+- Expert skills.
 Competency in electrical fields/functions.
 Ability to read and understand service manuals technical specifications, control diagrams, schematics and blueprints.
-Computer skills necessary.
-Must be knowledgeable of related OSHA and EPA regulations and able to take appropriate safety precautions.
-Demonstrated ability to troubleshoot control circuits with and without printed schematics, using a multi- meter.

 - A high school diploma or G.E.D.